The Case for Change

 Who we are

-The UN Lab for Organizational Change and Knowledge (UNLOCK) is a programme of the UN System Staff College that seeks to promote a culture of change and innovation in the UN system.
+The UN Lab for Organizational Change and Knowledge (UNLOCK) is part of the UNSSC Knowledge Centre for Leadership and Management and was created to promote a culture of change and innovation across the UN system.
 Under the auspices of UNLOCK, the Staff College offers a set of interventions designed to connect the entire UN family in the advancement of organizational change and innovation at all levels.
 The targeted interventions benefit from the College’s unique understanding of the UN system and its shared values, as well as its ability to draw on the insights and data from a broad network of collaborators.
 Since 2019, the Staff College has strengthened its partnership with the Secretariat of the UN Chief Executives Board, with a view to mutually reinforce their inter-agency and multi-disciplinary efforts, especially in support of the UN Secretary-General's Reforms.

 What we do